 In order to identify performance differences in member satisfaction between Access Dental Plan's Los Angeles County and Sacramento County, the results for each county were compared to each other using standard statistical tests.
-These comparisons were performed on the four global ratings, three composite measures, and three individual item measures.
+1-2 These comparisons were performed on the four global ratings, three composite measures, and three individual item measures.
 The detailed results of the comparative analysis are described in the Results section beginning on page 4-5.
-Table 1-2 presents the statistically significant results from this comparison.1-2 f Statistically significantly higher than the comparative county.